67: No Such Thing As The Hoo-Hah Monologues

 I read this in a book about medieval theatre.
 To stage the bit where the dove comes back, they'd either use a dummy bird or they'd just attach a string to the real bird.

-Just sort of pull it down.
+Just sort of put it out.

-Oh, my God.
+Oh my god.
 It's not going to look that natural, is it?
 When you're pulling this flapping frantically dump and it naturally returns.

 And it's got the olive branch cellotape to it.